 So it seems to say that there has been a degree of God stepping back to let things run their own course.

-But He does not stop working and one big thing He does is to restrict what Satan can do:
+If God completely stopped working then Satan could simply kill us all, but God does not stop working and one big thing He does is to restrict what Satan can do.